On reduction of moduli schemes of abelian varieties with definite quaternion multiplications

 \end{proof}

-\begin{cor} Let $\Lambda$ be a $\Zp$-valued unimodular skew-Hermitian $\calO_\bfB$-module of $\Zp$-rank $4dm$.
+\begin{cor} Assume that $p\neq 2$.
+Let $\Lambda$ be a $\Zp$-valued unimodular skew-Hermitian $\calO_\bfB$-module of $\Zp$-rank $4dm$.
 For any separably quasi-polarized \dieu $\calO_{\bfB}$-module $M$ of rank $4dm$ that satisfies the determinant condition, one has an isomorphism $M\simeq \Lambda\otimes_{\Zp} W$ as skew-Hermitian $\calO_\bfB\otimes W$-modules. \end{cor} \begin{proof} By Proposition~\ref{56}, $M$ is free as an $\calO_\bfB\otimes W$-module.
 When $\bfB$ is the matrix algebra, the assertion follows from Lemma~\ref{41}.
-When $\bfB$ is the division algebra, by Proposition~\ref{56} $M$ is a free $\calO_B\otimes W$-module.
-The assertion then follows from Lemma~\ref{42}.
-This completes the proof of the corollary. \end{proof}
+When $\bfB$ is the division algebra, the assertion then follows from Lemma~\ref{42}. \end{proof}